ansiwen/userscripts/README.md

 # Userscripts

-  * WhatsAppOffline: A hack to disable the "online" status and the "message read" notifications (double blue checkmarks).
+  * WhatsAppOffline: A hack for the WhatsApp [web-interface](https://web.whatsapp.com) to disable the "online" status and the "message read" notifications (double blue checkmarks).
 Both can be individually re-enabled from the userscript extensions menu.

 ## Installation